JoelHJames1/Recurrent-Neural-Network-RNN---LOTTERY-PREDICTION/README.md

-RNN stands for Recurrent Neural Network, which is a type of artificial neural network designed to recognize patterns in sequences of data, such as text, genomes, handwriting, or spoken words.
+**RNN** stands for **Recurrent Neural Network**, which is a type of artificial neural network designed to recognize patterns in sequences of data, such as text, genomes, handwriting, or spoken words.
 Unlike a traditional neural network, which processes inputs independently, an RNN can use its internal state (memory) to process a sequence of inputs, which allows it to exhibit temporal dynamic behavior.

 The term "recurrent" comes from the loops in the network, which create a 'recurrence' in the network's operation, effectively forming a connection in time.
 This makes them exceptionally useful for tasks where context from earlier inputs is required to understand later ones, like language processing.